We can help solve the world’s biggest health problems through our innovative approach to healthcare technology, starting with these key efforts.

 - Track treatment success

-- Provide ability to bill for D.0 prescription and X12 major medical claims
+- Provide ability to bill for pharmacy and major medical claims

 This greater view into patient health information will be fundamental in layering and analyzing the data needed to inform both national and international strategies concerning the pandemic.